 Current export taxes are now 30% for soybeans and soy products and 12% for sunflower seeds, oil and peanuts, he added.

 “The government has further requested additional emergency economic and political authority, including the authority to raise export taxes,” the attache said.
 “This law gives the government authority to raise export taxes to 33% for soy and soy products, and 15% for other commodities.”

-At the start of December, one of the country's largest domestic exporters of soy and soy products, Vincentin, announced it was in financial difficulty and started a process to restructure payments, he said.
-“Vincentin has halted crushing operations at some facilities and is in negotiation to restructure its debts, sell facilities, and is seeking assistance from the Argentinian government."
+At the start of December, one of the country's largest domestic exporters of soy and soy products, Vicentin, announced it was in financial difficulty and started a process to restructure payments, he said.
+“Vicentin has halted crushing operations at some facilities and is in negotiation to restructure its debts, sell facilities, and is seeking assistance from the Argentinian government."

 Digging deeper on taxes changes

 The attaché said exporters who registered sales prior to the export tax change on December 14 expect the new government to honor those sales at the tax rate in place at the time of the sales’ registrations - 18% plus a variable $4 Argentine Peso per US$1.

 By December 18, exporters had announced 5.52m MT of forward sales for the export market from the 2019/20 soybean crop, he said.
 “Exporters had only registered 0.588m MT of forward sales (for export) of 2018/19 soybean crop by the same time in December 2018,” he added.

 However, farmer selling is predicted to slow once balance sheets have been rebuilt, he said.
 “Currency controls that prevent farmers from converting Argentine pesos to US dollars will lead farmers to sell only when local currency is needed to purchase inputs or settle debts,” he added.